softchris/golang-book/02-data-types/04-interfaces/README.md

 fmt.Println(shape.(Rectangle).x) // 5
 ```

 Ok, that works, so `.(<type>)` works, if the underlying type is the correct type.

 ## Change a value

-So one thing about our approach so far is that we have implemented interfaces with methods that reads data from the underlying struct instances.
+So, one thing about our approach so far is that we have implemented interfaces with methods that read data from the underlying struct instances.
 What if we want to change data, can we do that?

 Let's look at an example: